·

 Daily/Weekly Log

-You can of course also add little bits of memories to your daily entries.
+You can, of course, also add little bits of memories to your daily entries.

-I still do it occasionally – if something big happens you’ll see me adding extra caps text to my daily boxes.
+I still do it occasionally – if something big happens, you’ll see me adding extra caps text to my daily boxes.

 Alternatively, you can also add separate memory boxes to your weekly setups and keep your memories there.